Complications After Hair Transplant

-Again, using finasteride can significantly reduce the extent of shock loss.
+Again, using prescription medicine for hair loss can significantly reduce the extent of shock loss.
 After surgery, in the transplanted area, the tightness should not affect the circulation of the scalp.
 After a few days to weeks, on the donor area, the tightness goes back to normal.

 Donor scar in strip hair transplant